wddchain/wdd-wallet/wallet/documentation/Manual.md

 <a href="" target="_blank"><img src="Status.png"/></a>

-**Version** lets you know the version of the client.
+**Wallet Version** lets you know the version of the client wallet.

-**Blockchain Version** gives you the version of the blockchain software which secures and records transactions.
+**Blockchain Version** gives you the version of the blockchain software which secures, signs, transmits, and permanently records transactions.

 **Blocks** provides the number of blocks that your client has downloaded.
-This must catch up to the current block height for new transactions to be displayed.
+This number must catch up to the current block height for new transactions to be displayed.

 **Connections** shows the number of connections your client has made to update the blockchain.